EB-Online-Team/rr-color-swapper/README.md

 # RR Color Swapper

-A graphical utility to swap texture colors Total War: Rome Remastered.
+A graphical utility to swap texture colors for _Total War: Rome Remastered_.